naks110/CrowdSourcedFoodBank/README.md

 Built using PHP, HTML, CSS & MySQL.
 Hosted on Microsoft Azure.

-You may use the following credentials to login quickly (you still can create new accounts):
+You may use the following credentials to login quickly (you are welcome to create new accounts too if needed):
 DONOR A/C-
 Username: test1
 Password: test1